To browse technical FAQs, visit www.energystar.gov/buildingshelp

-ENERGY STAR is a voluntary program of the U.S. Environmental Protection Agency (EPA) helping businesses and individuals save energy and protect the environment through superior energy efficiency.
+ENERGY STAR is a partnership program of the U.S. Environmental Protection Agency (EPA) helping businesses and individuals save energy and protect the environment through superior energy efficiency.

 I’m only familiar with ENERGY STAR on products like washing machines.
-What does ENERGY STAR have to do with buildings?
+What does ENERGY STAR have to do with buildings and plants?

 ENERGY STAR goes beyond products.
-Since 1992, EPA has worked with the owners and managers of commercial buildings to a) standardize the way that energy efficiency is measured, b) provide tools and resources to improve efficiency, and c) provide ENERGY STAR certification to top-performing buildings.
-Over the years, the program was expanded to provide the same resources to industrial plants and commercial building designs.
+Since 1992, EPA has worked with the owners and managers of commercial buildings to a) standardize the way that energy efficiency is measured, b) provide tools and resources to improve efficiency, and c) provide ENERGY STAR certification to top-performing buildings and plants.
+ENERGY STAR was also expanded to provide the same resources to commercial building designs.

 Why do organizations become ENERGY STAR partners?

 It’s about making a commitment.
 To join ENERGY STAR, an organization’s top-ranking official must make a public commitment to improve energy efficiency.
 That high-level, public commitment then becomes the catalyst for change.
 ENERGY STAR partners have access to partner-only informational seminars, networking events, marketing materials, and recognition for achievement.
 They also benefit from the credibility of being listed on the ENERGY STAR website.

 What kind of assistance or tools do you offer building owners and managers?

 Through ENERGY STAR, organizations have access to the following:

 - More than 20 years of energy management best practices, rolled up into the ENERGY STAR Guidelines for Energy Management

 - Leading energy measurement and tracking tools, like Portfolio Manager